The Gospel Account

-When you give God permission to work in your life, God will provide what you need to live a fruit-filled life.
+God will provide what we need to drop sin and live a fruit-filled life.

 Here are a few intentions to pray for:

-For family and friends who are stuck in a wasteland and need God’s touch to live a better life.
+- For those whose lives are stuck in a wasteland and need God’s touch transforming touch.

-That society will value the roles of farmers, those who till the land, and for greater yield in places of scarcity and famine.
+- That society will value the roles of farmers and for greater yield in places of scarcity and famine,

-Feel free to pray the rosary using the Gospel when you want more grace, and the personal care of God to help you grow in dry times.
+Feel free to pray the rosary using the Gospel when you want more grace, and the personal care of God to help you endure and grow in dry times.